WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "What's new with AWS CloudFormation and AWS CDK" -> Worth

-- "What’s new with Amazon DynamoDB"
+- "What’s new with Amazon DynamoDB" -> Worth

+- "Amazon builders’ library: Operational excellence at Amazon" -> Okeish

+- "DynamoDB deep dive: Advanced design patterns" -> Okeish

+- "Data modeling with Amazon DynamoDB" -> Worth but for beginners